A guide to understanding omnichannel retail

 However, once the internet took off in the 1990s, advertisers learned they could track consumers based on ad clicks, coupon codes, and online purchases.
 Third-party cookies further enabled e-retailers to gather valuable data, like how long a customer looked at a product, pages they visited, and whether they made a purchase.

 But with all that data came growing pains.
 Many companies lacked security to protect sensitive info from cyberattacks, angering customers in the process.
-Companies also found it difficult to combine data between on and offline sources so they could have a more accurate view of their customers.
+Companies also found it difficult to combine data from online and offline sources so they could have a more accurate view of their customers.

 Omnichannel in retail: Where are we now?